These projects follow the Government of Canada’s $55 million investment announced in the February federal budget.

 The NCC will invest $21.8 million approximately into the restoration of bridges.

-The rehabilitation of the asphalt surface of the Portage Bridge and the widening of the cycle track will improve safety and user comfort.
+The widening of the cycle track and the rehabilitation of the asphalt surface of the Portage Bridge will improve safety and user comfort.

-The Hog’s Back Bridge was custom designed and built more than 40 years ago.
-As many of the bridge’s components have reached the end of their life cycle, the bridge will be rehabilitated to ensure reliable operation and safety for all: boaters, motorists, cyclists and pedestrians.
+As many of the bridge’s components have reached the end of their life cycle, the bridge will be rehabilitated to extend the remaining service life by 20 to 30 years.
+This rehabilitation will provide a reliable and durable bridge.

 The NCC will invest approximately $12.8 million into the restoration of buildings.